-The Company's primary liquidity needs are for working capital associated with performing services under its client contracts.
+The Company's primary liquidity needs are for working capital associated with performing services under its client contracts and servicing its term loan.
 Generally, the Company incurs significant operating expenses with payment terms shorter than its average collections on billings.
+Based on 2018 budgeted and year-to-date cash flow information, management believes that the Company has sufficient liquidity to meet its projected operational expenses and capital expenditure requirements for the next twelve months.